pirovc/ganon/README.md

   -t , --threads        Number of sub-processes/threads to use (default: 3) -l [ ...], --hierarchy-labels [ ...]
                         Hierarchy definition of --db-prefix files to be classified.
 Can also be a string, but input will be sorted to define order (e.g. 1 1 2 3).
-The default value reported without hiearchy is 'H1' (default: None)
+The default value reported without hierarchy is 'H1' (default: None)
   -r [ ...], --ranks [ ...]
                         Ranks to report (.tre). 'all' for all possible ranks. empty for default ranks (superkingdom